Sarasota's #1 Sailing Charter

 Q: What sailing experience can I expect from the captain and crew?

-A: U.S. Coast Guard Master Captain Tim Solomon has been sailing together with his wife Jan for four decades.
+A: U.S. Coast Guard Master Captain Tim Solomon has been sailing together with his wife Jan since 1975.
 They first studied their craft in high school at the Sarasota Sailing Squadron.
 Many boats later, international experience includes Australia, the Caribbean, the Coast of South Africa, and over 3,000 miles in the Pacific Ocean.
 Now Tim and Jan have returned to their hometown roots.
 The Key Breeze sails across from the bay front veteran's park named in honor of Jan's father, Chaplain J.D.
 Hamel.
 Key Sailing IS the hometown team.

 Q: Can I take the helm?